 Blasbalg, U., Hershkowitz, I., Lamb, M. E., & Karni-Visel, Y. (2021).
 Adherence to the Revised NICHD Protocol recommendations for conducting repeated supportive interviews is associated with the likelihood that children will allege abuse.
-Psychology, Public Policy, and Law, 27(2), 209-220. https://doi.org/10.1037/law0000295
+Psychology, Public Policy, and Law, 27(2), 209-220.
+DOI:10.1037/law0000295

 Because intensely reluctant children often fail to report being abused even when they are supportively interviewed, the Revised NICHD (National Institute of Child Health and Human Development) Protocol (RP) guides interviewers to delay discussion of sensitive topics and build rapport before scheduling a follow-up interview in which children might feel more comfortable.
 We sought to determine whether adherence to these recommendations was associated with the children's propensity to make allegations.
 Repeated forensic interviews were conducted with 202 Israeli children aged 3-14 who did not make allegations in the first interview, but of whom 104 made allegations during the second interview.
 The interviews were coded to identify interviewers' provision of support and types of substantive questions (invitations vs. closed-ended), as well as children's signs of reluctance, responsiveness, and informativeness.
 Interviewer behavior was represented with a latent variable reflecting the interviewers' expression of support, use of invitations, and the avoidance of closed-ended questions.
 Structural equation modeling (SEM) showed that adherence to the suggested interviewing model was positively associated with children being more likely to allege abuse (total effect: .29).

 This association was mediated by children's enhanced cooperativeness in the second interview (indirect effect: .16).
 These findings suggest that repeated interviews can be useful despite the additional financial costs.

 Eisen, M. L., Goodman, G. S., Diep, J., Lacsamana, M., Ristrom, L. J., & Qin, J. J. (2021).

 Disclosures of sexual and physical abuse across repeated interviews.
-Journal of Child Sexual Abuse, 30(8), 932-952. https://doi.org/10.1080/10538712.2021.1960457 were analyzed to examine how frequently these children disclosed substantiated allegations of abuse when asked directly about these experiences in one or both interviews.
+Journal of Child Sexual Abuse, 30(8), 932-952.
+DOI:10.1080/10538712.2021.1960457

+This study examined the recorded interviews of 132 children between 3 and 16-years of age who were involved in a forensic investigation evaluating allegations of sexual and/or physical abuse.
+As part of this investigation, two interviews were conducted over a 5-day period.
+The interviews were analyzed to examine how frequently these children disclosed substantiated allegations of abuse when asked directly about these experiences in one or both interviews.
 Results revealed that 39.2% of children with substantiated sexual abuse and 55.6% of those with substantiated physical abuse denied these experiences in one or both interviews.
-The denial rate was highest among school aged children (6- to-10-year- olds), as over a third of the girls and more than half of the boys in this age group denied the substantiated allegations in one or both interviews.
+The denial rate was highest among school aged children (6- to-10-yearolds), as over a third of the girls and more than half of the boys in this age group denied the substantiated allegations in one or both interviews.
 Recantations were also relatively common, as 24% of the children who disclosed sexual and/or physical abuse prior to the assessment denied the allegations in one or both interviews.
-The youngest children (3- to 5-year-olds) were most likely to be inconsistent in their denials/disclosures across interviews.
+The youngest children (3to 5-year-olds) were most likely to be inconsistent in their denials/disclosures across interviews.
 Custody status and relation to the perpetrator also predicted denials/disclosures of sexual, but not physical abuse.
 Overall, the data suggest that denials of both sexual and physical abuse are quite common and higher than rates found in most archival file reviews.